 After compiling and reviewing the feedback and data from the programming phase, we will put together an initial scope-of-work document with a budgetary estimate.
 For most projects, we will provide proposals for additional upgrades and value engineering for the customer’s consideration.
-The draft will allow the customer to ensure that we are sharing the right vision, and that the project will be on budget.
-It is important to us to ensure that our customers will not be surprised at any point along the process.
-For this reason, we will spend as much time as necessary to make sure that the scope-of-work documents encapsulates everything that the customer expects.
+The draft will allow the customer to ensure that we are sharing the right vision and that the project will be on a budget.
+It is important to us to ensure that our customers will not be surprised at any point in the process.
+For this reason, we will spend as much time as necessary to make sure that the scope-of-work documents encapsulate everything that the customer expects.

 At this point in the process, specific product brands and models are typically not discussed.